Amateur Radio Nets that AHARs members attend

 Monday night AHARS 2 metre net

-The AHARS 2 metre Net is held each Monday night via the VK5RAD repeater on 147.000MHz (-600kHz transmit offset) at 2000 hrs local time.
+The AHARS 2 meter Net is held each Monday night via the VK5RAD repeater on 147.000MHz (-600kHz transmit offset) at 8pm local time.

 It is a general chat about what we have all been doing and anything that is of interest.